 OUR SERVICE PARTNERS

-No one Service, Association or government agency will ever be the 100% solution when it comes to the health and wellness of its members.
+Given the complexity of Operational Stress Injuries, no one Service, Association or organization will ever be the 100% solution when it comes to the health and wellness of its members.
 Partnerships are vital.
-We have established formal working relationships with over 50 organizations across Canada in an effort to add our mental health programs as an additional layer of Operational Stress Injury support for their membership.
+We have established formal working relationships with organizations from across Canada in an effort to help expand access to our mental health programs while serving as an additional layer of mental health support for their members and their families.

 “The programs offered through Wounded Warriors Canada will provide our staff with additional options for finding the quickest path to wellness,” said

 “It’s extremely important that we do all we can to support the psychological health and safety of our staff, who often work in high-stress environments.
 I look forward to strengthening the support system we already have in place by formalizing our partnership with Wounded Warriors Canada,”

 “Our first priority is the safety of our volunteers, and that includes caring for their mental health.
 Our partnership with Wounded Warriors Canada will provide our members and their families with an additional network of outstanding support.”

 Pat Quealey, Chief Executive Officer of RCMSAR.